-Mr. Page has been chairman and chief executive officer of SDG&E since February 1983.
+THOMAS A. PAGE Mr. Page has been chairman and chief

+executive officer of SDG&E since February

+1983.
 Mr. Page was president of SDG&E from February 1983 to December 1991, and has been president since January 1994.
-Mr. Page is a director of Burnham Pacific Properties and the chairman of the board and a director of PDC and Wahlco Environmental.
+Mr. Page is a director of Burnham Pacific Properties and the chairman of the board and a director of PDC and

+Wahlco Environmental.

-Age 61 Director since 1979 Chairman of the Executive and Nominating Committees
+Chairman of the Executive and Nominating Committees